Unleash/unleash/website/docs/advanced/strategy-constraints.md

 Please inspect the [SDK compatibility table to see which version of your preferred SDK introduced support for this feature](../sdks/index.md#strategy-constraints).

-After Unleash 4.9, we updated the client spec.
+After Unleash 4.9, we updated the [Unleash client specification](https://github.com/Unleash/client-specification).
 Going forward, any constraint that a client does not recognize, **must be evaluated as `false`**

 ## [Deprecated]: Constrain on a specific environment {#constrain-on-a-specific-environment}